 - Pastoral Support- Key Stage 1 Fink cards – specially developed thought-provoking question cards around the subjects of Loss and Change; these have been designed to get people talking by creating great conversations.

-- Child Bereavement UK Online Shop – publications and resources.
+- Child Bereavement UK shop: See the shop to purchase publications and resources.